biometrixtech/plans/documentation/api_demo.md

 ### Symptoms

+TODO: update this text to reflect whether a plan is returned.
+Make consistent with Overview.
 This endpoint can be called to submit symptoms to receive a new plan without submitting a session.

 ##### Query String